 To ensure that the publication fees do not discourage authors from publishing in our journals, we offered 50% discount to all authors paying the publication fees from their pockets.
-From September 2020, we are further increasing the discount on the publication fees to 70%.
 Additionally, authors from countries under-represented in our journals can be offered further discounts on the publication fees - or even have the publication fees completely waived for them – depending on the quality of the work as advised by the journal’s editor.

 All manuscripts must be spell and grammar checked by a professional English language editor.
 Authors are encouraged to attach evidence of professional proofreading/editing when submitting their papers.
 The journal reserves the right to refuse to publish an article if it deems the paper poorly proofread for language and grammar.
 Should authors want the journal to do the proofreading for them; this will be at an additional cost of £100.

 The annual subscription Price for Journal of African Foreign Affairs (JoAFA) is GBP 180 for institutions and GBP150 for individuals (for print and online access by password).

 For loose copy sale (excluding postage and packaging), the price is GBP45.